chamnap/tenancy/README.md

 ## Usage

 This gem provides two modules: `Tenancy::Resource` and `Tenancy::ResourceScope`.
+Include them into your activerecord/mongoid models.

 ### Tenancy::Resource